MidVolcano/FlightVisualizer/README.md

 ## **Optimizations**
 - The source code is body readable and easily understood since most of the java code should be understood by anyone proficient in java.
-- Handles API limits by stopping the program early if it exceeds current funds in my OPENAI account and if there is an API error, it is printed to console.
 - A visual map representation to actually visualize the data.

 ## **Setup Instructions**